jillianrosile/jillianrosile.github.io/_posts/2015-08-19-black-box-testing.markdown

 [Capybara][capybara] is a fantastic tool for testing user interactions with our applications.
 All too often, though, I see tests that use only Capybara's basic features and get littered with confusing and repetitive code.
 Instead, we can use the page object pattern and Capybara's more advanced features to write readable and maintainable tests.
 This post will walk you through designing a black box testing framework for your web application that turns a website into a clean, readable Ruby API.

+Note: I presented this topic at Rocky Mountain Ruby in September 2015.
+You can get the PDF of my slides [here]({{ site.url }}/assets/RMR_Presentation.pdf).

 Page Object Pattern
 -------------------
 Let's say you have a simple page with a short registration form and would like to write some tests for it.
 Here's the HTML: